cloudflare/cloudflare-docs/content/api/get-started/create-token.md

 1. From the [Cloudflare dashboard](https://dash.cloudflare.com/profile/api-tokens), go to **My Profile** > **API Tokens**.
 2. Select **Create Token**.
 3. Select a template from the available [API token templates](/api/reference/template) or create a custom token.
-We use **Edit zone DNS** in the following examples.
+We use the **Edit zone DNS** template in the following examples.
 4. Add or edit the token name to describe why or how the token is used.
 Templates are prefilled with a token name and permissions.

 ![Token template overview screen](/api/static/template-customize.png)